manno/lsnet/README.md

-# netree - Network Device Tree Viewer
+# lsnet - Network Device Tree Viewer

 A command-line tool to display network devices and their relationships in a tree format, similar to `lsblk` for block devices.